 Job Search Tip

 Find good stories or news about a company you are interested in and then tag the company or people who work inside the company.
-(You can search for people who work for companies using Facebook’s search bar.)
 You should be following your target companies on Facebook and if they have a Facebook careers page, follow that too!
 This gives you more opportunities to comment and engage.

 There’s a whole-lot of mentioning going on in this Retweet by Phyllis Mufson.
 It’s getting like and even a couple of shares.
 FYI: everyone mentioned in this retweet sees it listed in their Twitter mentions tab.